chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + Rounds have a small splash AoE, and if they strike an avi will detonate shortly afterwards, dealing damage based on how many rounds hit.
 + 3 rounds to kill.

+### Splinter Cannon
+{: .no_toc .text-delta }

++ Corruption: 1000
++ Layer 1
++ As the splinter rifle, with less accuracy, added movement spread, and a larger magazine.
++ /1 autowalk will cycle between RLV settings, allowing you to automatically walk while firing, walk while zoomed, or turn autowalk off entirely.
+As you might surmise, walking slightly increases accuracy.

+### Splinter Pistol
+ {: .no_toc .text-delta }

+ + Corruption: 350
+ + Layer 2
+ + As the splinter rifle, but burst-fire.
+ + /1 burst will toggle a charged-shot mode, which builds more toxin levels in exchange for more ammo used per shot.
+ + Left-hand version available.

 ### Jammer Array
 {: .no_toc .text-delta }